pedrobranco1999/vsinimoog/README.md

 - logg: the logarithmic of the gravity acceleration on the surface of the star
 - feh: the metallicity of the star.
 - vrot: vsin simulated by the code.
-- vrot_err: ask latter
+- vrot_err: valie
 - vmac: macroturbulence velocity
-- status: ask latter
+- status
-- vsini_final_err: uncertain of the vsini simulated by the code.
+- vsini_final_err: final uncertain of the vsini simulated by the code.

 ## Aditional codes:
-In this repository there is a folder named "RV_for_correction" that you can correct your fit files spectrum in respect of the radial veloity.
+In this repository there is a folder named "RV_for_correction" that you can correct your fit files spectrum in respect of the radial velocity.